Where To Stay

 Sumptuous resorts occupy some of the premier real estate in town.
 You’ll find them sitting on the banks of Oak Creek and tucked away in private canyons.
 Spa treatments, guest-oriented staff and exquisite dining are all designed for maximum pampering.
 Styles range from Southwestern haciendas to Native American pueblos to a French country inn.
 Take part in daily activities or classes.
 Or dedicate your time to utter relaxation.
 Schedule a massage, followed by a healing wrap, then a facial.
 If you have time, indulge in a milk and honey bath.
 Remember, it’s okay to let go a bit, you’re on vacation.

-Luxury hotels are furnished with stress-swallowing beds swaddled in sheets with a thread count so high you need a degree in theoretical mathematics to fully comprehend them.
-They’ll feel wonderful when you finally turn in after a full day of golf, tennis, biking or hiking.
+Luxury hotels are furnished with stress-swallowing beds swaddled in sheets with a thread count so high you’ll feel wonderful when you finally turn in after a full day of golf, tennis, biking or hiking.
 Lavish bathrooms may provoke a spiritual awakening, with walk-in tiled showers and oversized soaking tubs.
 Many rooms will offer private balconies or patios where you can unwind at day’s end and become a connoisseur of sunsets.

 Sedona could very well be the bed and breakfast capital of Arizona.
 Something about the beautiful setting inspires innkeepers to create little masterpieces of lodging.
 You’ll find romantic settings with fireplaces and private hot tubs, architectural flourishes, unique décor and those artistic, personal touches that make it feel like you’re staying at the elegant home of dear friends.
 And someone whipping up a gourmet breakfast for you is not a bad way to start the day.